image-js/image-js-docs/docs/Features/Analysis/Feret Diameters.md

 const feret = roi.feret;
 ```

-It can also be a Mask method:
+It can also be a Mask method to calculate its feret's diameters:

 ```ts
 const feret = mask.getFeret();